OADA/formats/packages/types/README.md

 # @OADA/types

 This package is TypeScript type definitions for known OADA formats.
-These type are based on [OADA/formats](https://github.com/OADA/formats).
+These types are based on [OADA/formats](https://github.com/OADA/formats).

 ## Installation